grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 ## Bundle plugins inside your app

 You can bundle data sources and panel plugins inside your app plugins.
-See [Bundle datasources and panels inside app plugins](../create-a-plugin/extend-a-plugin/bundle-plugins-inside-apps).
+See [Work with nested plugins](../create-a-plugin/extend-a-plugin/nested-plugins).

 ## Include external plugins